 “Pay What You Want” Discount Rates

-At their June meeting, the Atla Board of Directors reflected on the current challenges Atla members are facing and passed a resolution to offer members financial relief through optional dues reductions for the 2020-2021 membership year.
+At their June meeting, the Atla Board of Directors passed a resolution to continue to offer members financial relief through optional dues reductions for the 2022-2023 membership year.
 Members may opt to pay their full membership dues amount (see below) or use a discount code to indicate their preferred “pay what you want” dues level.

 - Institutional – 25% off